bashofmann/phpuk20-k8s-workshop/14-z-excercise/README.md

 ## Everyone

-For the exercise app:

-* Create a Dockerfile
-* Build the docker image
+Use the docker image bashofmann/exercise-app:1.0.0
-* Test it locally
-* Push it to Docker Hub or another registry

-Or use bashofmann/exercise-app:1.0.0

 * Create a Deployment
 * Create a Service of type ClusterIP (no external LoadBalancer)